orsonteodoro/oiledmachine-overlay/README.md

 red, orange, yellow, blue.
 I only want the vulnerabilities from now to previous year.
 The vulnerabilities should be deduped and unique only one cwe per row.

+To get a nice table of vulnerability impacts per sanitizer, ask the AL/LLM this:

+give me a y/n table of what would be protected for code execution, privilege execution, data tampering, information, denial of service for all of the llvm sanitizers.
+Also include performance impact as a normalized decimal multiple per each sanitizer.
+Also include llvm's status as y, n, n/a for production use.
+Also include practioners' y, n, n/a endorsement for production use.
+Also include minimum llvm runtime sanitizer implementations like -fsanitize-minimal-runtime.

 While it may upset minimalists, this forced mitigation may prevent some classes of real world cost loss.